jonathan-robertson/high-ping-kicker/README.md

 ![banned reminder](https://github.com/jonathan-robertson/high-ping-kicker/raw/media/banned-reminder.jpg)

+## Development

+This project has a github action configured to automatically package and create a downloadable release artifact for this mod.
+To prepare a release, perform the following steps:

+1. create a new branch
+   1. make your code changes with Visual Studio 2022 and build your RELEASE (not Debug) to generate a new binary (this binary will be packaged during the automated release process)
+   2. update the `ModInfo.xml` version number (this will become the release's version tag)
+   3. update `CHANGELOG.md` because it makes me happy
+2. create a PR
+   1. provide the subject/title (this will become the release's name)
+   2. enter the details (this will become the release summary)
+3. when your PR is updated and merged, a release will automatically be created with the details you provided above
+   1. check out the release entry and copy the link for `high-ping-kicker.zip` from there if you want to download it on your server

 ## Special Thanks

 This mod is largely based on the feature by the same name in [Server Tools](https://github.com/dmustanger/7dtd-ServerTools).
 I would highly encourage anyone interested in *this* mod to check out their server management mod as well.
 It comes with a full suite of AntiCheat services and a truly wild number of tools and capabilities.